mrblacyk/hyder/CONTRIBUTE.md

 ## Module structure

-Each module has to be contained in a single class containing three major components:
+Each module has to be contained in a single class containing four major components:

+* A class which derives from ModuleBaseClass (abstract class to check everything was implemented)
 * Three **class** variables:
     - `name` (a str variable),
     - `description` (a str variable),